Rondinello

 Why Rome fits your group

-A timed ancient-Rome ticket or guided food block gives structure without draining the whole budget.
+A timed ancient Rome or Vatican booking gives structure without overloading the budget.

 Constraint-Based Itinerary